kunle123-ui/kunle/Command-Reference.md

 ### Using Separate Wallet App

-Instead of using the wallet functionality built-in to nodeos, you can also use a separate wallet app which can be found inside programs/walleos.
+Instead of using the wallet functionality built-in to nodeos, you can also use a separate wallet app which can be found inside programs/eosiowd.
 By default, port 8888 is used by nodeos, so choose another port for the wallet app.

 ```
-$ walleos --http-server-endpoint 127.0.0.1:8887
+$ eosiowd --http-server-endpoint 127.0.0.1:8887
 ```

 Then for any operation that requires signing, use the –wallet-host and –wallet-port option